psf/black/README.md

 passed).  *Black* will still emit messages on stderr but that shouldn't affect your use case.

-This can be used for example with PyCharm's [File Watchers](https://www.jetbrains.com/help/pycharm/file-watchers.html).
+This can be used for example with PyCharm's or IntelliJ's [File Watchers](https://www.jetbrains.com/help/pycharm/file-watchers.html).

 ## blackd